CzternastyHembre/IT1901-ITP/casino/README.md

 ## Illstrations

-Illustrations of what the end product is going to look like:
+Illustrations of the different scenes in the application:

 ### The opening scene